baptiste-lrx/Simulateur-de-Jeu-d-Instructions/docs/README.md

 ### Virtual Machine

-Using the python command, you can execute an assembled file, here we take the last example:
+Using the python command, you can execute an assembled file, you don't need to fill a file name, we just take the previous assembled one.
+Here we take the last example:
 ```
 python VM.py
 ```
+You have to enter the values for the registers.
+Put what you want, either 0.

 Your terminal should display :
 ```
-C:\Users\baptl\PycharmProjects\pythonProject\Microprocesseur>py VM.py
 Etats des registres : [0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
-Execution time : 0.0 seconds
+Execution time : 2.86102294921875e-06 seconds
+Instructions par seconde: 1048576.0
+MIPS: 1.048576
 ```

 ## Explanation of the code